Tues – Fri 10:00 AM – 4:30 PM, Sat 11:00 AM – 3:00 PM

 In this video, the Ontario County Historical Society looks back on the park’s history and examines why it is still so beloved in Canandaigua, the Finger Lakes, and beyond.
 For everyone who loved Roseland, for everyone who wants to share their love of Roseland with family or friends, or anyone who’s interested in our local amusement park history, we hope that you enjoy watching Remembering Roseland.

+Produced by OCHS.
 Written, Directed, and Edited by Ben Falter, OCHS Director of Education

 North Shore Heritage